Teflon and Perfluorooctanoic Acid (PFOA)

 What is being done about them?

 The long-term effects of PFOA and similar chemicals are largely unknown, but there is enough concern to prompt an attempt to phase out industrial emissions of them.
-Only a handful of companies use these chemicals.
+Only a handful of companies use these chemicals in manufacturing.
+In 2000, the 3M company agreed to phase out the use of PFOS (perfluorooctane sulfonic acid), a chemical closely related to PFOA, at all of its plants worldwide.
+PFOS is more toxic than PFOA, and people are exposed mainly in industrial settings.

-PFOA (and the related chemical PFOS) have also been detected in some drinking water supplies.
 The EPA does not regulate the levels of PFOA and PFOS in drinking water at this time.
-However, in early 2009, the EPA released Provisional Health Advisories (PHAs) for PFOA and PFOS.
-These advisories are meant to reflect levels above which action should be taken to reduce exposure to these contaminants in drinking water.
-The PHA values are 0.4 µg/L (micrograms per liter) for PFOA and 0.2 µg/L for PFOS.
+However, in early 2009, the EPA released Provisional Health Advisories (PHAs) for PFOA and PFOS in drinking water.
+These advisories recommend that actions should be taken to reduce exposure when contaminants go above a certain level in the drinking water – 0.4 µg/L (micrograms per liter) for PFOA and 0.2 µg/L for PFOS.
 These advisories are not legally enforceable federal standards and are subject to change as new information becomes available.

 Should I take measures to protect myself, such as not using my Teflon-coated pans?